 Metrics computed and reported over individual links, originating from a given broker node, include bandwidth, jitter, transit delays, loss rates and system throughputs.
 To measure performance metrics over a link, cooperation is needed at both ends of the link.
 A lot of metrics rely on measurements that require echo behavior from the sink end of the link.
-For example, the easiest way to measure transit delay over a link is to send a message with a timestamp, and have this message echoed back from the sink end of the link.
+For e.g. the easiest way to measure transit delay over a link is to send a message with a timestamp, and have this message echoed back from the sink end of the link.
 This obviates the need for clock synchronizations and also the need to account for clock drifts.
 Each node between which a link is established has the option to reset the intervals at which performance measurements are made.
 Furthermore, each node also has the option to turn off measurement of metrics over the links.

 Factors are measured in a non-intrusive way in order to ensure that the measurements do not further degrade the metrics being measured in the first place.
-Factors such as bandwidth measurements, which can pollute other metrics being measured, are measured at lesser frequencies.
-Furthermore, once a link is deemed to be at the extreme ends of the performance spectrum (either very good or very bad), the measurement of certain factors are turned off while other metrics are measured at a far lower frequency.
-Each link can measure and report a different set of performance metrics.
+Factors such as bandwidth measurements, which can pollute other metrics being measured at lesser frequencies.
+Furthermore, once a link is deemed to be at the extreme ends of the performance spectrum (either very good or very bad), the measurement of certain factors are turned off while other metrics.
 For e.g. loss rates are an important metric for UDP communications but an insignificant one for TCP.
 Similarly, depending on the type of application data being routed over a link, the link may be called upon to enable or disable the measurement of certain metrics.
 The jitter metric, for example, is an important metric for audio/video conferencing applications but is not very relevant in the context of text messaging.